beans-are-gross/mdash/README.md

 4. PHP-MySQL Plugin

 > [!NOTE]
-> You can use your existing MySQL installation if it's on the same server as mDash.
+> You can use an existing MySQL installation on another server.

 ```
 sudo apt update